stefv01/Molecular-Dynamics/README.md

-# Molecular Dynamics Simulation of Argon
+# Molecular Dynamics Simulation of Argon Atoms

 A Python-based molecular dynamics (MD) engine simulating Argon atoms interacting via the Lennard-Jones potential.
 This project explores the time evolution of a multi-particle system, implementing MD concepts such as periodic boundary conditions, lattice initialization, and symplectic integration.